juxt/yada/README.md

 You are free to use other public functions in yada, but please be warned that these can and do change between releases.

+## Lean yada

+By default, yada is batteries-included, bringing in a large number of dependencies.

+However, a leaner version of yada is available which cuts out Swagger, swagger-ui, JSON (cheshire), Transit, buddy, core.async, SSE and other fat.

+Instead of requiring `yada.yada`, require `yada.yada.lean` but otherwise use yada in the same way.

+The following differences apply:

+- yada doesn't automatically encode/decode JSON bodies, or render JSON as HTML
+- no parameter validation or coercion
+- no Swagger
+- no SSE (currently)
+- no JWT
+- no Transit

 ## Running documentation and examples offline

 Although yada is a library, if you clone this repo you can run the documentation and examples from the REPL.